 Your eyes and sleep

 There are some specific light-sensitive cells called ipRGCs located in the retina of our eyes.
 Any light can be detected by these cells which is helpful for our brain to regulate the body’s clocks.
 In simple terms, they help to determine when people feel sleepy and awake.
-These ipRGC cells are most receptive to blue light wavelengths and least sensitive to red light.
+These ipRGC cells are most receptive to blue wavelengths of light and least sensitive to red light.

 Other light colors that help you sleep better

 If you don’t have a red light, you can use other light colors instead, such as light yellow, pink or other colors leaning to red, but total darkness is also a good option if you don’t need to have the lights on.

 But if you are afraid of darkness and must have the lights on when sleeping, it may be better to have one that gives off a reddish light rather than white light.

-Why not give it a try at home and experiment on how the shift in color makes you feel.
+Why not give it a try at home and experiment with how the shift in color makes you feel.